 I learnt that “Attachment” and “Love” are not the same.

 And that it’s not about “getting the guy.”
 But more about, “Is he the right guy for me?”

 Running a business and juggling my love life isn’t easy.
 When I run my business, I set goals and I achieve them.
 In a relationship it’s not quite like that.

 It’s time consuming and takes a lot of time, like getting to know them, qualifying them, filtering through the shitty ones, learning about them.

 Because I work for myself, and my time is limited.
 I’m all about efficiency.

-I use a two step system when I was using dating apps.
+I use a three step system when I was using dating apps.

 I couldn’t justify wasting time with someone I didn’t have a connection with, or didn’t like the sound of his voice etc. (pictures are deceiving)

 Do we get along via chat ?
 Does he seem desperate?
 Is he interesting ?
 What kind of topic do we get on with?